toggledbits/VenstarColorTouch-Hubitat/README.md

 Configuration should be pretty straight-forward.
 You need to supply the IP address of the thermostat and select the API protocol (HTTP or HTTPS), at a minimum, and of course, these need to match the configuration of the thermostat itself.

 If you are using HTTPS, the thermostat will allow you to configure an authentication username and password.
 If you choose this option, you will need to supply that username and password to the driver in the fields indicated.
 Otherwise, leave these fields blank.
+See *Improving Security* below.

 The *Polling Interval* determines how often the driver queries the thermostat for new data.
 The Venstar local API does not "notify" the driver/hub of changes, so the driver must poll.
 This creates a delay in response to manual changes at the thermostat up to the length of the polling interval.
 The protocol is lightweight, so a polling interval of 60 seconds (the default) should present no significant load to either the hub or thermostat.
 Intervals of less than 15 seconds are not recommended, however.